qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/command-arguments.md

 String name = (String) args.get("name");
 ```

-When using unsafe arguments you can make your code look like this:
+When using unsafe arguments, you can make your code look like this:

 ```java
 String name = args.getUnchecked("name");